raspberrypilearning/memory/en/step_5.md

 --- /hint ---
 --- /hints ---

-+ Add some more code to your character sprite to make it respond correctly when the blue, green or yellow button is pressed.
++ Duplicate the code you used to make your character sprite respond to the message "red".
+This time, change the message to "blue".

+When the sprite responds to the message "blue", which code will stay the same, and which will change?
+Remember that each colour has a corresponding number.

++ Change your code so that the character responds correctly to the "blue" message.

 --- hints ---
 --- hint ---
-Which of the code above will stay the same, and which code will change for each colour?
-Remember that each colour has a corresponding number.
---- /hint ---
---- hint ---
-Keep these blocks, but you will need to change them in some way for each colour message:
+Keep these blocks, but you will need to change them in some way:
 ![Change these blocks](images/hint-change-blocks.png)
 --- /hint ---
 --- hint ---
 Here is how your code should look for the blue broadcast.
-Can you work out what to change for the green and yellow?

 ```blocks
 	when I receive [blue v]